 Construction Sites

-- Wet conditions that increase the risk of electrocution
+- Wet conditions — rain, mud, and standing water — that dramatically increase the risk of electrocution from temporary power sources

-- Temporary power solutions may not always be securely installed.
+- Temporary power solutions that may not always be securely installed or adequately protected with GFCI devices as required by OSHA 29 CFR 1926.404

-- Improper use of portable generators leads to carbon monoxide poisoning or electrical hazards
+- Improper use of portable generators, leading to carbon monoxide poisoning, back-feed electrocution, or electrical fires

 Manufacturing Facilities

-- Inadequate machine guarding leads to accidental contact with live components
+- Inadequate machine guarding that allows workers to make inadvertent contact with live components during operation or maintenance activities

 Warehouses